Eye Movement Desensitization and Reprocessing Therapy

 Adaptive Information Processing Model

-Shapiro explains that the Adaptive Information Processing Model posits “the existence of an information processing system that assimilates new experiences into already existing memory networks.”
-Trauma interrupts normal assimilation of new experiences and they become frozen in their “own neural network, unable to connect with other memory networks that hold adaptive information” (p.
+Shapiro explains that the Adaptive Information Processing Model posits that, “The existence of an information processing system that assimilates new experiences into already existing memory networks.”
+Trauma interrupts normal assimilation of new experiences and they become frozen in their “own neural network, unable to connect with other memory networks that hold adaptive information” (Solomon & Shapiro, 2008, p.
 316).

-The adaptive information processing model holds that “negative behaviors and personality characteristics” are the result of difunctionally stored information.
+The adaptive information processing model holds that “negative behaviors and personality characteristics” are the result of stored dysfunctional information.
 Van der Kolk wrote that irrational thoughts are the residues of traumatic incidents.
-These thoughts, he explains, that were present during, or shortly after traumas occurred are “reactivated under stressful conditions.”
-Van der Kolk adds, “trauma interferes with the proper functioning of brain areas that manage and interpret experience” (2015).
+These thoughts were present during, or shortly after traumas occurred are “reactivated under stressful conditions.”
+Van der Kolk adds that trauma “interferes with the proper functioning of brain areas that manage and interpret experience” (van der Kolk, 2015).

 Multiple Memory Networks

-In the sematic memory network, we ascribe meaning to the information by integrating the new information from sensory modalities with old information (concepts, words, beliefs).
+In the semantic memory network, we ascribe meaning to the information by integrating the new information from sensory modalities with old information (concepts, words, beliefs).
 This process makes new information usable.

-For long term memories to form, Stickgold explains, the hippocampal complex is required (2002, pp. 63-64).
-The hippocampus doesn’t store specific details of the memory but something akin to a brief outline and an index pointing to locations where specific details are stored.
+For long term memories to form, Stickgold explains, the hippocampal complex is required (Stickgold, 2002, pp. 63-64).
+The hippocampus doesn’t store specific details of the memory.
+Memories are akin to a brief outline and index that point to locations where the brain holds specific details.
 Recalling a memory, then, is a process of reconstructing the event by pulling stored information from different memory systems.
 Context surrounding reconstruction strongly influences this process.

 Complex Systems of Memory Storage and Retrieval